EHRs are a topic of huge debate among the medical fraternity. The benefits of switching to digital health records are undeniable.

-As more and more hospitals and healthcare organizations are moving away from off the shelf solutions towards custom developed EHRs, here’s a comprehensive guide that answers all the questions you might have about EHR software development.
+As more and more hospitals and healthcare organizations are moving away from off the shelf solutions towards custom developed EHR software, here’s a comprehensive guide that answers all the questions you might have about EHR software development.

 Commonly asked questions about EHR development

 1. What is the difference between EHR and Practice Management Software?

 EMRs, EHRs and PM software are often used interchangeably as the motive behind all these medical software remains the same- streamlining the operations of your healthcare practice.

 However, EMR/EHR deals with the clinical side of your practice while a practice management software deals with the operations end of it which includes scheduling, billing, claims processing etc.

 Electronic medical records (EMRs) and electronic health records (EHRs) are essentially the digitalized version of your patient’s health records.

 This software is aimed at collecting, accessing, storing and transferring the patient’s complete health information through secure servers.